-- Practice medicine within the ambit of professional medical ethics and the law. - Keep abreast of social, medical and technological advances through participation in continuing medical education - Critically appraise the published scientific literature - Be accountable for his/her own actions in the care of patients
+- rights of individuals and groups. - Practice medicine within the ambit of professional medical ethics and the law. - Keep abreast of social, medical and technological advances through participation in continuing medical education - Critically appraise the published scientific literature - Be accountable for his/her own actions in the care of patients